 Because medicine is not an exact science and many conditions can mimic the symptoms of other conditions, diagnosis can be difficult.
-As a result, getting a second opinion can be help make certain that the original diagnosis is correct.
+As a result, getting a second opinion can be help assure that the original diagnosis is correct.

 You can ask your doctor for a referral.
 In most cases, a reputable doctor will welcome this request.
 But like many patients, you may feel uncomfortable or uncertain about asking your doctor for this type of referral.
-But, it is actually common for patients to get second opinions, so your doctor will not be surprised or insulted if you bring up this subject.
+It is actually common for patients to get second opinions, so your doctor should not be surprised or insulted if you bring up this subject.
 The bottom line is that—if the circumstances warrant a second opinion—be sure you get one.